last updated: 5 January 2023

 Books can be renewed online via MyDay (go to Library Resources then Renew a Library Loan) or by logging into the Library Catalogue.
 You can also request the library to renew your books for you by emailing email@example.com or firstname.lastname@example.org.
 We will recall books if they are in demand by other students.

 We do not impose a daily overdue charge if your book is late back, however.

-Highland Theological College UHI students or staff may reserve a book that is already out on loan (as long as it is a book from our Library) by sending an email to email@example.com or firstname.lastname@example.org and quoting the details of the book.
+Highland Theological College UHI students or staff may reserve a book that is already out on loan (as long as it is a book from HTC library and not another UHI library) by sending an email to email@example.com or firstname.lastname@example.org and quoting the details of the book.
 Please note: reserved books will only be held for a limited number of days before going back into circulation.
-You will be sent an email when books are available for collection.
+You will be sent an email when books are available for collection or ready for posting

 To request the recall of a book on loan to another please contact the library.